 - Delivered by a partner: If you choose some of the options listed in the previous section, the partner will take care of the delivery.

-- Delivered by your service center: The reward will be sent to the customer at the cost of the company.
+- Shipped by your service center: The reward will be sent to the customer at the cost of the company.

 - Delivered with the next purchase: The customer will get their reward automatically with their next purchase.
 This keeps money in your pocket, but can be a bit disappointing for the buyer.